open-metadata/docs-v1/content/v0.13.2/connectors/database/azuresql/airflow.md

 {% /codeInfo %}

 {% codeInfo srNumber=13 %}
-- **config**: Specifies config for the profiler as we prepare above.
+- **config**: Specifies config for the metadata ingestion as we prepare above.
 {% /codeInfo %}

 {% codeInfo srNumber=14 %}
-- **metadata_ingestion_workflow()**: This code defines a function `metadata_ingestion_workflow()` that loads a YAML configuration, creates a `Workflow` object, executes the workflow, checks its status, prints the status to the console, and stops the workflow.
+- **metadata_ingestion_workflow()**: This Python function `metadata_ingestion_workflow()` creates a Workflow object using a configuration loaded from a YAML file.
+It then executes the workflow, raises an exception if the execution fails, prints the workflow's current status, and finally stops the workflow execution.
+This function encapsulates the logic for executing a data ingestion workflow using the Airflow framework.
 {% /codeInfo %}

 {% codeInfo srNumber=15 %}
-- **DAG**:  The DAG is created using the default arguments defined in the `default_args` dictionary.
-The DAG is set to start one day ago, is not paused upon creation, runs every 5 minutes using the cron syntax '*/5 * * * *', and does not catch up on any missed runs.
+- **DAG**: creates a DAG using the Airflow framework, and tune the DAG configurations to whatever fits with your requirements

-The DAG contains a single task called "ingest_using_recipe", which is created using the `PythonOperator` class.
-The `metadata_ingestion_workflow` function is set as the callable to be executed when this task is run.
+- For more Airflow DAGs creation details visit [here](https://github.com/open-metadata/OpenMetadata/blob/main/openmetadata-spec/src/main/resources/json/schema/metadataIngestion/databaseServiceProfilerPipeline.json).
 {% /codeInfo %}

 Note that from connector to connector, this recipe will always be the same.